Yaniv-Tzipin/communication_networks/HW_1/README.md

 3.2 Login

-The client must send exactly:
+The client must send to the server exactly:

-User: <username>
+User: \<username\>

-Password: <password>
+Password: \<password\>

-If the credentials match the users file:
+If the credentials match the users file, the server sends to the client:

-Hi <username>, good to see you
+Hi \<username\>, good to see you

-Otherwise:
+Otherwise, it sends:

 Failed to log in.

-Any message that does not follow this sequence → the server closes the connection.
+*If a message does not follow this sequence, or if the credentials does not match the users file → the server sends to the client "Failed to log in." and let it try again.*

 4. Supported Commands (after successful login):

-1. parentheses: X
+a. parentheses: X

 Checks whether X is a balanced sequence of ( and ).